 15. Members are required under paragraph 7 of the Code to base their actions on consideration of the public interest.
 Acceptance of financial inducement as an incentive or reward for exercising parliamentary influence would necessarily contravene this principle.
-Paragraph 8(c) of the Code therefore states that Members "must never accept or agree to accept any financial inducement as an incentive or reward for exercising parliamentary influence".
+Paragraph 8(c) of the Code therefore states that

-2 A Member with an interest in the outcome of a private bill may not serve on the Committee on the bill (Private Business Standing Order No 96).
+A Member with an interest in the outcome of a private bill may not serve on the Committee on the bill (Private Business Standing Order No 96).